 Idaho State Police, Records Management, Crystal Report - CVS Clearing Codes.
-01/01/2017 - 12/31/2018 Retrieved: 07/19/2019 Data was unavailable prior to 2016.
-CVS began collecting the data in mid 2016.

-Describe the State's proposed level of effort (number of personnel) to implement a statewide CMV (in conjunction with and without an inspection) and/or non-CMV traffic enforcement program.
-If the State conducts CMV and/or non-CMV traffic enforcement activities only in support of the overall crash reduction goal, describe how the State allocates traffic enforcement resources.
+01/01/2017 - 12/31/202021 Retrieved: 08/1/2022 enforcement activities only in support of the overall crash reduction goal, describe how the State allocates traffic enforcement resources.
 Please include number of officers, times of day and days of the week, specific corridors or general activity zones, etc. Traffic enforcement activities should include officers who are not assigned to a dedicated commercial vehicle enforcement unit, but who conduct eligible commercial vehicle/driver enforcement activities.
 If the State conducts non-CMV traffic enforcement activities, the State must conduct these activities in accordance with the MCSAP Comprehensive Policy.